Fast expectation-maximization algorithms for spatial generalized linear mixed models: Data Analysis

 \subsection{Forest/Non-forest Land Type Data}

 The land type of a region, whether it is covered by forest or non-forest, is often of interest for economic and environmental reasons.
 Spatial regression can be used for assessing the relationship between forest/nonforest binary response and potential covariates while accounting for the residual spatial dependence.
 We use a data set analyzed in \cite{Berrett2016}.
 The response variable is 2005 Land Cover Type Yearly Level 3 Global 500 m (MOD12Q1 and MCD12Q1) data from Moderate Resolution Imaging Spectroradiometer (MODIS); the MODIS land cover data are categorized into two types, forest and nonforest.
-The study region is a 24$\times$24 regualr grid between 17$^{\circ}$-19$^{\circ}$ N and 98$^{\circ}$-100$^{\circ}$ E, covering a portion of northwestern Thailand and a small part of Myanmar.
+The study region is a 24$\times$24 regular grid between 17$^{\circ}$-19$^{\circ}$ N and 98$^{\circ}$-100$^{\circ}$ E, covering a portion of northwestern Thailand and a small part of Myanmar.
 We randomly sample 450 out of 576 grid cells for training, and test on the remaining for model validation.
 In our analysis, the observations are modeled using a Gaussian random field latent process with coordinates taken to be the centroid of the grid cells.
 The covariates considered are elevation, distance to the coast, distance to nearest big city, and distance to the nearest major road.

-We fit the projection-based model using the MCMC-EM algorithm using rank 70.
+We fit the projection-based model using the MCEM algorithm using rank 70.
 Based on our analysis, it appears that higher elevation, longer distance to the coast and road are associated with higher forest coverage for this area.
-The point and interval estimates from the maximum likelihood inference using MCMC-EM is presented in the supplementary materials.
+The point and interval estimates are summarized in the supplementary materials.